AdaCore/Ada_Drivers_Library/README.md

 selected bare-board platforms supported by GNAT.
-Initially the repository contains software for ARM platforms from a specific vendor, but we intend this to be a location for both AdaCore and the community in general to contribute support for additional processors, platforms, and vendors in the future.
+Initially the repository contains software for ARM platforms from a specific vendor, but we intend this to be a location for both AdaCore and the community in general to contribute support for additional processors, platforms, and vendors.

-For the ARM platform, parts of the STM32 family by STMicroelectronics are initially supported.

 2. License